 This mushroom walnut chili is the perfect comfort food during the colder months.
 While I do love a simple black bean veggie chili, this mushroom walnut chili is my new favorite.
 The walnuts make it hearty and filling (hello healthy fats!) while the mushrooms add a chewy, “meaty” texture.
 And of course, we still add black beans for all that plant-based protein.
 Add in a few more veggies and seasonings, serve with bread or rice, and dinner (for multiple nights) is served!
 Sound good?
 Let’s get cookin’!

 INGREDIENTS FOR MUSHROOM WALNUT CHILI

 Don’t be intimidated by the ingredient list.
 It may look like a lot, but it’s mostly veggies and spices that should be pretty easy to find at most grocery stores.
 Technically, you could omit some of the veggies and still have a delicious chili, but I like to sneak in some more veggies to bulk it up and add some different textures.
 So let’s take a look at what’s actually in this vegan chili:

-- black beans: The main source of protein in this vegan chili.
-Feel free to switch up the beans — kidney beans work really well too.
+- Black Beans ⟶ The main source of protein in this vegan chili.
+Feel free to switch up the protein with other beans, lentils, or crumbled tofu.

 - Add walnuts and spices and toast for about 30 seconds, stirring frequently.
 Then add in crushed tomatoes, water or vegetable broth, tomato paste, and salt.

 - Bring to a boil then cover and simmer on low heat for 30-60 minutes.
+The longer the better, but 30 minutes is sufficient if you’re short on time.
 During the last 10 minutes, stir in the beans.

 This vegan chili can be served as is, or garnish it with your favorite chili add-ins!
 Some of my favorites include: cilantro, vegan cheese, vegan sour cream, avocado, diced red onion, and lime juice.